 A recruiter can internal or external to a company.

 An internal recruiter (often referred to as a Corporate Recruiter) is an employee of the company and generally works in human resources.

 The company is the internal recruiters only client.

 They search for candidates to potentially fill existing or new roles in the company.

-What is an External Recruiter? - An external recruiter is not an employee; rather, s/he is an independent contractor to a company.
+An external recruiter is not an employee; rather, s/he is an independent contractor to a company.

 The recruiter contracts with a company (and often contracts with numerous companies at the same time) to fill positions specified by the company.

 A retained recruiter generally has an exclusive contract with a given employer.

 That is, the company will work exclusively with this recruiting firm to identify candidates.